Frequently Asked Questions

 Do I have to participate during the investigation?

 Neither party is required to participate in the investigation.
 If a party chooses not to participate in an investigation, the investigation and hearing may still proceed based on the information available.
-If you do not choose to participate, it may limit the ability of the investigators to gather evidence, and may limit what evidence can be considered by the hearing panel.
+If you do not choose to participate, it may limit the ability of the investigators to gather evidence.

 What type of information is gathered during an investigation?